You may have heard of the consumer finance expert who extols the use of the envelope system for savings.

 The best savings accounts are all online, so again, you will need a bank account to move your money.

-The Varo Money and the Empower debit VISA cards both give cardholders the option of transferring funds to a high-yield savings account.
+Varo Money and AxosEssentials Checking can transfer funds to a high-yield savings account.
 Individuals can move money to the savings side of their account by requesting a transfer from inside the app.
-Currently, both cards pay interest on savings of more than 2 percent.
+Currently, both cards pay interest at rates that far exceed those offered by national banks.

 Envelopes work because a) you prepay b) it instills discipline to budgeting.